Cervator/KubicValheim/README.md

 * `zip valheim1-2022-06-17.zip Dedicated.*` - zip them up into a single file
 * `gsutil cp *.zip gs://game-server-backups/valheim/valheim1-2022-06-17` - upload them to a target Google Cloud Storage Bucket (must be created separately first and made public if desired)

+## Restoring backups

+You simply need to get the two world files from your desired backkup into the directory they normally live in - noting that for this specific setup the world file names will be "Dedicated" (as that is the designated world of the name as per config here).
+Have not tried figuring out the _easiest_ way yet to do this in Kubernetes, although the above approach should work in reverse.

+Running a game _locally_ can be a little trickier as Valheim runs with worlds saved in the Steam cloud saves system by default, so the local directory may not exist.
+On a fairly modern instance of Windows the files should be placed at something like `C:\Users\[USERNAME]\AppData\LocalLow\IronGate\Valheim\worlds_local\` (naturally replacing "USERNAME" with your OS user) - files placed here should become visible in the worlds list even with cloud saves on.

 ## License

 This project is licensed under Apache v2.0 with contributions and forks welcome.
 The [Docker Image](https://github.com/mbround18/valheim-docker) used is licensed as per its project descriptions.